walterfreeman/ast101/syllabus.md

 #### Papers

-The papers will be graded out of ten points, although there is no fixed maximum value for your grade; exceptional work will get substantial extra credit.
+The paper will be graded out of ten points, although there is no fixed maximum value for your grade; exceptional work will get substantial extra credit.
 (Both Dr. Freeman and the lab TA's will be helping grade the papers.)
 We will be grading on the basis of:

 * astronomical insight and factual correctness
 * clarity of writing, including correct use of astronomical terminology.
 Note that we will not penalize students for spelling or minor grammar issues, and will be particularly lenient to students who have not lived for long in an English-speaking country.
 I’m more interested in whether your ideas fit together to tell a coherent story.
 * ambition and creativity
-* **We are not looking for perfection; we are looking for insight.** I am aware that many of you speak English as a second language.
-Don’t worry about your English skills; I want to know what you think.
-If you need help with your writing, we have multiple resources available for you -- the Writing Center, and a few coaches who have specialized skills in helping students with their writing.

----
-<a id="policy"></a>

-### Academic integrity

-Our university's motto is "Suos cultores scientia coronat" -- "knowledge crowns those who seek her".
-Our class's theme is a variant on this: "Science allows us to
 * **We are not looking for perfection; we are looking for insight.** I am aware that many of you speak English as a second language.
 Don’t worry about your English skills; I want to know what you think.
 If you need help with your writing, we have multiple resources available for you -- the Writing Center, and a few coaches who have specialized skills in helping students with their writing.